>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 The problem I was having before I discovered your course was that I felt out of touch with knowing the proper protocol, when to use what kind of Oli, etc

-I did know was that something was missing that I should know…if that makes sense!?
+I did know that something was missing that I should know…if that makes sense!?
 What was different about our Beginners' Course Hawaiian Chants and Hula was the patience and compassion you shared with everyone with their efforts!

 The moment that I knew that I realized the effect of the teachings was when I did my very first Oli for Papa Oli (Chant Class) was E Hō Mai.
 I knew it from before but was never told the moʻolelo (story) that comes with it and when to use it.
 When I reconnected with this Oli, I found myself so emotional when I would practice it that I could never finish it without crying or being choked up.
 When I learned about what it was I was chanting, I understood the emotion.
-I was actually feeling the power of my own voice and vibration reaching out to the other layers because I was spiritually in a different place and I was ready.
+I was feeling the power of my voice and vibration reaching out to the other layers because I was spiritually in a different place and I was ready.

 Because of the course, I feel a deep sense of peace right now.
 I know that everything will be ok, regardless of what I am witnessing because I have been building a solid foundation to which I can overcome everything just by going in instead of searching without.